-If you’re weighing the cost of Knight School of Welding, expect an 8-week tuition around $3,600 plus extras like a $125 application fee, testing costs, and tools or safety gear.
-That makes it particularly cheaper than many programs, but total expenses vary by certification needs and living costs.
-Keep this in mind as you compare options and look for ways to lower out-of-pocket spending.
+If you’re weighing the cost of Knight School of Welding, expect around $4,100 for the 8-week evening program plus extras like a $125 application fee, testing costs, and tools or safety gear.
+That still makes it cheaper than many programs, but your total expenses will vary depending on the certifications you want and living costs.
+Keep this in mind as you compare options and look for ways to cut your out-of-pocket spending.

 Tuition and Program Pricing Breakdown

-Although Knight School of Welding’s 8-week program costs about $3,600, you should weigh that against common regional and national expenses; the program is particularly cheaper than the typical welding school, where tuition often starts near $5,000 and averages about $6,850.
+Although Knight School of Welding’s 8-week evening program costs about $4,100, you should weigh that against typical costs elsewhere.
+The program still comes in cheaper than the average welding school, where tuition often starts near $5,000 and averages about $6,850.

-Ask the school about tuition discounts and program scholarships to reduce out‑of‑pocket expense; these options can meaningfully lower your net cost.
+Ask the school about tuition discounts or scholarships when you apply.
+These can cut your net cost noticeably.

-Compare total estimated costs among local and national programs, not just tuition, so you can make a practical decision based on full expenses versus potential return on investment.
+Compare the full estimated costs at local and national programs, not just tuition, so you can choose based on real expenses versus the return you expect.

 Course Lengths and What They Include

-Because the 8-week Knight School of Welding program packs intensive hands-on instruction into a short timeframe, you’ll learn core welding methods—MIG, STICK, TIG, and pipe welding—along with safety practices and job-ready techniques designed for beginners.
+The 8-week evening program at Knight School of Welding packs intensive hands-on instruction into a short time.
+You learn core welding methods—MIG, STICK, TIG, and pipe welding—along with safety practices and job-ready techniques designed for beginners.

-The course duration is fixed at eight weeks and balances shop time with targeted classroom instruction so you can develop practical skills quickly.
+The course runs for eight weeks and mixes shop time with focused classroom work so you build practical skills quickly.

-The program curriculum emphasizes safety, best practices, and real-world applications; you’ll move from basic bead work to joints and pipe fittings, then complete certification-ready projects.
+The curriculum covers safety, best practices, and real-world jobs.
+You start with basic bead work, move to joints and pipe fittings, then finish certification-ready projects.

-Day and evening class options give you scheduling flexibility to fit work or other commitments.
+Day and evening class options give you scheduling flexibility to fit around work or other commitments.

-Because courses are built for newcomers, instructors focus on foundational techniques first, then advance to certification standards included in the curriculum.
+Because the courses suit newcomers, instructors start with foundational techniques and then move to certification standards that are built into the curriculum.

 Additional Fees and Supplies to Expect

-Now that you know what the eight-week program covers, let’s look at the extra costs you should plan for.
-You’ll pay an application fee (about $125) and should set a supplies budget for books ($220) plus tools and safety gear ($500–$1,500).
-Those are common additional expenses beyond tuition.
-Housing varies widely; budget $500–$10,000 for your training period depending on location and length of stay.
-Don’t forget testing fees for required exams (typically $300–$550 per test) — those add to your overall cost but aren’t part of tuition.
+Now that you know what the eight-week program covers, here are the extra costs to plan for.
+You pay an application fee of about $125 and should budget for books at $220 plus tools and safety gear from $500 to $1,500.
+Housing can vary a lot—figure $500 to $10,000 for your training period depending on where you stay and how long.
+Testing fees for required exams usually run $300–$550 per test and are not part of tuition.

 | Item | Typical Cost | Notes |